 Many technical innovations in programming-advanced computing technologies and sophisticated new languages and programming tools-have redefined the role of a programmer and elevated much of the programming work done today.
 Job titles and descriptions may vary, depending on the organization.
 For instance, Programmers are commonly referred to as Computer Software Engineers.

-St. Scholastica offers a bachelor's degree in Computer Science/Info Systems.
+St. Scholastica offers a B.A./B.S. in Computer Information Systems (CIS).
 Many of our students become programmer.
 Bachelor's degrees are commonly required.
 Most employers are also interested in programming knowledge and experience.
 Computer programmers are able to get certified in languages such as C++ or Java.

 System analysts solve computer problems and enable computer technology to meet individual needs of an organization.
 They help an organization realize the maximum benefit from its investment in equipment, personnel, and business processes.
 This process may include planning and developing new computer systems or devising ways to apply existing systems' resources to additional operations.
 System analysts may design new systems, including both hardware and software, or add a new software application to harness more of the computer's power.
 Some systems analysts also are referred to as systems developers or systems architects.

 A bachelor's degree is a prerequisite for most employers.
 Relevant work experience also is very important.
 For more technically complex jobs, persons with graduate degrees are preferred.